andrej-zirko/minio-arm/Readme.md

 # Minio Docker Container for ARM
-This Dockerfile installs Minio on your ARM-Plarform (e.g. Raspberry Pi)
+This Dockerfile installs Minio on your ARM64-Plarform (e.g. Odroid C2)

 # Minio
 Please visit the Minio Website for more details https://minio.io